aistairc/PinSout/README.md

 |  <center>Name</center> |  <center>Type</center> |  <center>Default</center> |  <center>Description</center> |
 |:--------:|:--------:|:--------:|:--------:|
 | ceiling_point, floor_point, wall_point, door_point, window_point | List |  | each surface's points |
+#### Methods
+* getCityObjectID
+To get the cityobject id from cityobject table
+* getSurfaceGeometryID
+To get the surface_geometry id from surface_geometry table
+* getBuildingID
+To get the building id from building table
+* getOpeningID
+To get the opening id from opening table
+* getThematicSurfaceID
+To get the thematic_surface id from thematic_surface table
+* getSurfaceGmlID
+To get the surface_geometry gmlID from surface_geometry table
+* getRoomID
+To get the room id from room table
+* getSurfaceGeometry
+* updateBuildingEnvelop
+To update the building envelop
+* makeSurfaceGeometry
+To make a room's ceiling, floor and wall surface
+* makeRoom
+To make a room object on the room table
+* make_room_ceiling
+To make a room's ceiling surface
+* make_room_floor
+To make a room's floor surface
+* make_room_wall
+To make a room's wall surface with door and window surface
+* MakeRoomObject
+To make all room's element
 * makePolygonz

 |  <center>Name</center> |  <center>Type</center> |  <center>Default</center> |  <center>Description</center> |